neighborland/cache_rocket/README.md

 ## Rails rendering extension for server-side html caching

-CacheRocket improves fragment caching efficiency in Rails.
+CacheRocket improves server-side fragment caching efficiency in Rails.
-CacheRocket allows caching more generic html fragments and allowing the contents of the cached fragments to be replaced with dynamic content.
+CacheRocket allows caching more generic html fragments and allows the contents of the cached fragments to be replaced with dynamic content.

 ### Install